Factbox: Blood and treasure or fantasy - What is the UK-U.S. 'special relationship'?

 The U.S. Navy operates a fleet of 14 Ohio-class nuclear submarines, each of which can carry 20 Trident II D5 missiles with multiple, independently-targeted warheads.

-Britain, which has the biggest defence budget in the EU, spends about 40 billion pounds a year.
+Britain, which has the biggest defense budget in the EU, spends about 40 billion pounds ($53 billion) a year.
 France and Russia are the only other nuclear powers in Europe.

 Britain has a fleet of four Vanguard-class submarines, which can each carry 16 Trident II D5 missiles.
 These are leased from a pool of such missiles that it shares with the U.S. Navy.

 The two militaries have fought side-by-side in Europe, Korea, Kuwait, Iraq, the former Yugoslavia, Afghanistan, Libya and Syria.
-Britain views the U.S.-led NATO alliance as the foundation of its defence.
+Britain views the U.S.-led NATO alliance as the foundation of its defense.

 Trump has demanded that Western allies pay more into NATO.
 U.S. forces operate out of several military bases in Britain including the Lakenheath, Croughton and Menwith Hill air bases.